-Call queues allow you to route your inbound calls to groups of agents using rules based on schedules, weightings, skills, or caps.
+Route inbound calls to groups of agents based on schedules, weightings, skills, or caps

-Each agent can have their own availability schedule and they can alternate between answering calls on their landline, mobile phone, or softphone, depending on where they are.
-Reporting shows performance by agent so that you can stay on top of call volume, quality, and performance.
+Each agent can have their own availability schedule and they can alternate between answering calls on their landline, mobile phone, and softphone, depending on where they are.
+Reporting shows activity by agent so that you can stay on top of call volume, quality, and performance.

-Call queues feature custom hold/waiting audio, allowing you to customize the announcements, music, and ring tone you want your callers to hear as they wait for their call to be answered.
+Call queues feature custom hold audio, allowing you to customize the announcements, music, and ring tone you want your callers to hear as they wait for their call to be answered.

 Call queues can be assigned to custom schedules and allow you to decide how you want to handle the call if no one answers in the queue.
 For example, the call could roll over into another queue, ring to an after hours call center, or be routed to voicemail box.
 This ensures that no call goes unaddressed.

 Post call surveys are a great way to score and categorize your calls so that you can keep track of which advertising channels and agents are performing best.